 The above activity can be completed one-to-one with a student.
 The student may need support, especially if they have problems with organising themselves.

-Students with disabilities may find it hard to be organised so this subject needs to be discussed sensitively so that students do not feel inadequate or ashamed.
+Students with some disabilities may find it hard to be organised so this subject needs to be discussed sensitively so that students do not feel inadequate or ashamed.

-Learning: Help the child to organise themselves Learning Handout 3
+Learning: Help the child to organise her / himself